learnscripture/learnscripture.net/docs/server_setup.rst

    which we are not allowed to have the whole Bible text stored in our DB (ESV), and will fail for those.

+# TODO copy usermedia from old to new.
+This is for CMS images

 10. Use your local /etc/hosts to point learnscripture.net to the new server, and test the new site works as expected.